 That becomes really interesting as the automotive industry changes.
 For example, as the driver of an electric car, I don’t buy gas, which means I’m not paying taxes that go to fund roads.
 As more and more people drive such vehicles this decreases a potential source of revenue that pays for a resource those vehicles still use.
 Using data on miles driven and the repercussions on roadways could become a new way to assess taxes.

 In another example, a decision to drive during an ice storm could cost someone a lot more.
 If they were to lose their job if they didn’t go out, they likely would eat the cost, while someone simply trying to run an errand might elect to stay home.
 At a time when fewer drivers will mean fewer accidents, this incentive is probably good.
+However, if an accident does occur and injury is caused, perhaps try out Noll Law injury lawyers who will support their needs legally with advice and representation for any injuries sustained in an auto accident.

 Finally, and Arity is actually doing this, the data it has can be used to provide safety scores for company drivers or even your Uber ride.
 Today an Uber star rating is almost worthless from a safety point of view.
 People dock drivers for smelly cars or talking too much.
 Imagine knowing that in addition to your driver’s ride count, you could also see that they drove well.
 That also could help those drivers get the insurance they need.